Geocube101/Iota-Modular-Jump-Gates/.github/ISSUE_TEMPLATE/bug_report.md

 **Log File**
-If applicable, add your log file describing the crash
+If applicable, add your log file describing the crash You can add either the SE log file found at *AppData\Roaming\SpaceEngineers* or the mod-specific log file located at *AppData\Roaming\SpaceEngineers\Storage*

 **Config File**
 If applicable, add your configuration file used by the affected world